 You have a right to be included in everything during your education.
 It can be a scary time going back or starting school after your spinal cord injury, but we are here to support you.

 We can help:

 - Your teachers and other students understand more about spinal cord injury

 - Support your school to make changes so you can get around

 - Make sure the school puts in the right support to meet your needs, such as wheelchair access

-- Make sure the school listen to your voice, your opinions and experience
+- Make sure the school listens to your voice, your opinions and experience

-Our inclusive education toolkit has practical advice for you, your family and your school about going returning to education.
+Our inclusive education toolkit has practical advice for you, your family and your school about returning to education.

 You or your parents may want to talk to us about:

 - Help liaising with your education provider and the hospital as they prepare for you to come back

 - Supporting your family to communicate with the different professionals involved in your return to education